songzc18/HEP-EEG/README.md

 - Labeling epochs based on trigger intervals
 - Converting data into MNE objects
 - ICA and automatic artifact rejection
-- Basic plotting utilities (experimental)
+- Basic plotting utilities (experimental， now used MNE method)

 This package aims to offer a clean and minimal alternative to large EEG frameworks while remaining fully compatible with **MNE-Python**.